 We encourage guests to stay for a minimum of five to seven nights in order to take advantage of all the activities and dining experiences The Ranch has to offer.
 Please refer our rates page to view any minimum night stay restrictions based on the season you would like to visit.
 During the summer months and seasonal celebrations, such as Memorial Day Weekend, the Fourth of July, Christmas and New Year’s Eve, we host an extended itinerary of special events, which may include stagecoach and sleigh rides, a rodeo, a barn dance, and unique dining experiences in the Buckle Barn.
 Staying a full week ensures that you will be able to experience more of our all-inclusive weekly experiences.
 You will also have more time to enjoy our The Spa at Rock Creek treatments and mind & body classes as well as our off-Ranch excursions such as float trips.

 Yes, The Ranch at Rock Creek is a pet-friendly hotel.
 Well-mannered, people-friendly dogs will enjoy the endless trails, dips in the river and fresh mountain air.
 The pet rate is $100 per night for up to two pets and can be accommodated within the following accommodations: Luxury Homes, The Historic Barn, Trapper Cabin, and Sweetgrass Cabin.
 We will ensure accommodations are equipped with pet bowls, plastic bags for clean-up and a comfortable place to rest sleepy heads.
-Leashes are necessary near horses and wildlife, so dogs must be on a leash daily from 8am-5pm on property.
+Leashes are necessary near horses and wildlife, so dogs must be on a leash at all times on property.
 Please be aware of wildlife when bringing pets to The Ranch.

 We do not allow pets in the Granite Lodge rooms, Classic Canvas Cabins, Family Canvas Cabins, or dining venues.
 There will be a damages fee charged for any pet damage including urine or excrement in accommodations.